puzpuzpuz/talks/2020-en-embedded-time-series-storage/slides/slides.md

 # Summary

 Time series data (usually) implies:
-* Lots of writes.
-Thus, large data volume
+* Large data volume
+* Writes:
+  - Lots of writes
+  - Writes involve data points for all metrics or most of them
+* Reads:
-* Significantly less reads
+  - Significantly less reads
+  - Reads assume one or several time series over a time range
 * Raw and aggregate queries

 ---